 Types of Bangs for Round Face Shape

-Let these shattered or messy bangs overlap with your eyes and your brows, so they can better frame your face.
-These would look amazing even if you decide to put your hair in a ponytail, as it takes away the attention from the roundness of the face.
+Let these shattered or messy bangs overlap with your eyebrows, so they can better frame your face.
+The layered, uneven tips of the bangs add a messy-chic vibe to your whole look.
+This type of bangs would look amazing when you put your hair up in a messy bun or a messy ponytail.

 Types of Bangs for Long Face Shape

 If you have a long face, getting bangs is actually a good idea.
 A long, heavy fringe that hits the eyebrows balances out the length of your face.
 It makes your face appear shorter and more balanced.
 Complement it with long hair or a shoulder-length haircut.